ocxtal/minialign/README.md

 # minialign

-Minialign is a fast and accurate nucleotide sequence alignment tool designed for PacBio and Nanopore long reads.
+Minialign is a little bit fast and moderately accurate nucleotide sequence alignment tool designed for PacBio and Nanopore long reads.
 It is built on three key algorithms, minimizer-based index of the [minimap](https://github.com/lh3/minimap) overlapper, array-based seed chaining, and SIMD-parallel Smith-Waterman-Gotoh extension.

 ## Getting started